Know Your Data

 Over the last few months, one of the topics we’ve attacked from various angles is that of understanding your data.
 It is paramount for a company to know:

 · What data it is storing

 · How long that data is saved

 Furthermore, it is important for the company to know how the data map interacts with industry regulations governing a company, litigation holds and how legal, HR and IT wish to respond to various investigatory and legal incidents.
 Let’s give an example.
 IT has been tasked (and lately have it drilled into their heads) with protecting the company’s data.
 So when an employee leaves, they will want to shut down the employee’s account and get their hands around the employee’s access to data, specifically remote access.
 However, actions taken by IT may alter company data or destroy evidence that would compromise an investigation around that employee’s actions before they left.
 HR may want to repurpose the former employee’s computer to a new employee.
-Doing so, however, may again alter evidence that can be used to prove or disprove allegations in a matter.
+Doing so, however, may again alter electronic evidence that can be used to prove or disprove allegations in a matter.

 But let’s get back to the IRS….

 According to reports, the IRS had quotas on employee mailboxes.
 Once a mailbox hit 500 MB, emails had to be exported or deleted or the account was shut down.
 As a result, individuals, including Ms. Lerner, would export emails to their local machines.
 Of course, the local machines were not backed up through the IRS backup system (in all fairness to the IRS, finding a sasquatch petting a unicorn is easier than finding a company which backs up its workstations).
 Even if the IRS backup system handled individual workstations, it only held backups for six months.
 Once a backup reached six months in age, it was written over.